One of the most common questions from BDO players is whether or not you should build Damage Reduction or Evasion.

 The biggest issue with Evasion is that it can have very high highs and very low lows.
 Coming across an “AP monkey” as an Evasion player can make you feel godlike, but at the same time, if you don’t have enough of it you can suddenly be very squishy.

-- It is recommended to only use Evasion if you have at least PEN Boss Armors with Caphras level 9 or higher.
+- It is usually recommended to only use Evasion if you have at least PEN Boss Armors with Caphras level 9 or higher.
 Until then, DR will be tankier in general, since you won’t have enough Evasion for it to be effective.

 At the end of the day, the main things you need to consider is whether or not Evasion meets your playstyle and is viable on your class.